-&lt;sup>23This is a finding of, e.g., Rossi-Hansberg, Sarte, and Schwartzman (2019).
+25This is a finding of, e.g., Rossi-Hansberg, Sarte, and Schwartzman (2020).

-$^{24}$ Couture, Duranton, and Turner (2018) estimate that work-related trips account for only 40% of vehicle miles traveled in the U.S.
+26Couture, Duranton, and Turner (2018) estimate that work-related trips account for only 40% of vehicle miles traveled in the U.S.

 Angeles to enjoy local amenities.
-Indeed, this is what we find in Delventhal and Parkhomenko (2020), which expands the scope of analysis to include the entire U.S.
+Indeed, this is what we find in Delventhal and Parkhomenko (2021), which expands the scope of analysis to include the entire U.S.

 One more caveat is recommendable in interpreting our predictions for welfare.
 We model telecommuting as a fact imposed exogenously on workers.
 They love it because they commute less.
 Most welfare gains come through this channel.
 In reality, some workers may dislike remote work.
-If telecommuting were a choice in which workers balance the benefits against their individual dislike, welfare gains would almost surely be smaller than what we report.
+If in our model telecommuting were a choice in which workers balance the benefits against their individual dislike, welfare gains would almost surely be smaller than what we report.